isralduke/thatbook/19-psalms.md

 > <a name="34:7">34:7</a> The Lord’s angel camps around
 > the Lord’s loyal followers and delivers them.
 > <a name="34:8">34:8</a> Taste and see that the Lord is good!
-> How happy is the onewho takes shelter in him!
+> How happy is the one who takes shelter in him!
 > <a name="34:9">34:9</a> Remain loyal to the Lord, you chosen people of his,
 > for his loyal followers lack nothing!
 > <a name="34:10">34:10</a> Even young lions sometimes lack food and are hungry,